thinkinglabs/thinkinglabs.github.io/_posts/2024-11-03-raising-the-continuous-integration-bar.md

 ![xkcd: Compiling](https://imgs.xkcd.com/comics/compiling.png)

+We could argue that *Have a Fast Build* contradicts with [*Have a Vast Amount of High-Quality Automated Tests*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-13-have-a-vast-amount-of-high-quality-automated-tests).
+When adding more tests over time, the build naturally expands in execution time.
+How can we keep the build fast?
+First, we should consider incorporating a [fitness function](https://en.wikipedia.org/wiki/Fitness_function) as part of the build to monitor the build lead team.
+Whenever it exceeds five minutes, it fails the build.
+At that point, we need to inspect individual unit test execution times.
+Any unit test that takes 500ms to one second to execute is a red flag and requires immediate attention.
+Second, at some point, we cannot run all tests inside the *Commit Build* anymore.
+Now, we have to evolve the build towards *Progressive Testing*.
+We split test execution into several stages.
+The fast unit tests execute during the first stage, the *Commit Build*.
+The slower, broader automated tests are delayed to later stages.
+Lastly, later on, we might need to optimise more by adopting parallelising test execution and looking at the software system performance.
+Also, we should consider deleting obsolete tests that have no value anymore.

+With all this automation in place, we may well think there is no room for manual actions.
+The opposite is true.
+All this test automation ensures regressions are covered, removing the need for time-consuming manual regression tests.
+Ultimately, it gives the team time and space for valuable [*Exploratory Testing*](https://en.wikipedia.org/wiki/Exploratory_testing) that can uncover potentially serious system-level bugs or usages we have not pondered.

 To conclude, if we want to raise the bar, it is fundamental to *Have a Fast Build*.
 This is crucial as it allows us to commit all the more frequently, enabling us to work in increasingly smaller steps.
 But to *Commit Frequently*, also requires to *Have a Decoupled Code Base* and understanding we have to *Hide Unfinished Functionality*.
 Lastly, *Adopt Expand-Contract* helps us to refactor in small increments and to commit frequently when refactoring and delivering new functionality at the same time.

 Can this scale?
 Absolutely!
 We saw an [organisation of 150 engineers spread over 15 teams working on a single monolith]({% post_url 2019-09-06-from-bi-annual-to-fortnightly-releases-in-4-months-for-15-teams-and-a-single-monolith %}).
-All teams committing into a single repository, triggering a single build and releasing every fortnight.
+All teams commit to a single repository, triggering a single build and releasing every fortnight.
 [Google being the utmost example this can scale](https://research.google/pubs/why-google-stores-billions-of-lines-of-code-in-a-single-repository/).

 Looking at some of the practices, one might think this presupposes a mature team.
 Sure, maturity helps.
 But, do not be fooled.
 Do not assume that a mature team will naturally flourish and conversely, this cannot possibly work for a novice team.
 We have had [outstanding experiences with novice teams and have seen first-hand accomplished teams with skilled engineers unable to pull this off]({% post_url 2021-07-14-on-the-evilness-of-feature-branching-a-tale-of-two-teams %}).
 To progress, we must have a growth mindset and openness to novelty.
 Then miracles happen ...